top of page

 Glenn Doman Method

-Doman's focus is on developing the baby's intelligence like:
+Doman's focus is on developing the baby's intelligence through various innovative techniques, including:

 1. Learning how to teach your baby math